 Upper School students attend chapel once a cycle.
 Often, our Chaplains invite community leaders or representatives of other faiths to address our students.

-Episcopal Schools, nationwide, as well as within this diocese, allow for a tremendous amount of diversity from school to school, while always placing consistent emphases on academics, personal discipline, and spiritual growth.
+Episcopal schools allow for a tremendous amount of diversity from school to school, while always placing consistent emphases on academics, personal discipline, and spiritual growth.